Frequently asked questions

 If our internet connection drops, can I get stuck in hypnosis?

 No, you cannot get stuck in hypnosis!
-In the rare case that the internet connection drops, you will naturally come out of hypnosis and you will be able to open your eyes and be fully awake.
+In the unlikely scenario that the internet connection drops, you will naturally come out of hypnosis and you will be able to open your eyes and be fully awake.

 How many sessions will I need?

-I am trained in solution-focussed therapy, meaning that I work with you to find the most cost efficient route into working through the issue with you.
-The marvellous thing about hypnosis is that working with the unconscious helps us get to root of the issue quickly, which saves a lot of talking time.
+I am trained in solution-focussed therapy, meaning that I work with you to find the most cost-efficient route into working through the issue with you.
+The marvellous thing about hypnosis is that working with the unconscious helps us get to root of the issue quickly, which saves a lot of 'surface-level talking time.

 As a general guide it's common to have between 6-9 sessions for getting to know you, exploring issues and working with the unconscious.
 The amount of sessions you will need will depend on your issue and your specific needs.